KATYDIDANDKID

 source home-designing.com

-This enclosed patio design is achieved with heavy planting overhead, and sheer voiles hung like banners to form a flowing wall.
-The voiles are knotted at their base to give them a little weight in the breeze.
-A romantic chandelier lights the outdoor dining table and Panton S Style chairs, as does a set of twinkling storm lanterns and table tealights.
+This outdoor patio ideas uses heavy planting overhead, and sheer voiles hung like banners to form a flowing wall.
+Give a knit to the patio to give them a little weight in the breeze.
+A romantic chandelier lights shining through the dining table could make you and your love interest get into the mood faster.

 Simple Pendant Light